icub-tech-iit/outside-collaborators/README.md

 - When an org repo contains the file `.outside-collaborators/override.yml`, the managing of its outside collaborators will be always overridden by the automatic workflow.
 Instead, org members can be still added/removed manually as inside collaborators.
-- When `.outside-collaborators/override.yml` gets updated in the org repo, remember to manually trigger the workflow located in the main dashboard to apply the latest updates.
+- When `.outside-collaborators/override.yml` gets modified in the org repo, remember to manually trigger the workflow located in the main dashboard to apply the latest updates.
 - Automation does not apply to org repos that do not contain overriding information.
 - In certain circumstances, it might be still useful to deal manually with permissions of a specific outside